amberstar/State/Docs/Enums.md

 ## Enums:
 To create an enum in the modeler:

-1. Add the key `STState.Enum` and the value `YES` to an entity in the user info area of the inspector to specify an entity as an enum.
+1. Add the key `State.Enum` and the value `YES` to an entity in the user info area of the inspector to specify an entity as an enum.

 2. Add attributes to create cases for the enum.
 The name of the attribute becomes the name of the case.(but will be capitalized)